 And it seemed like my classmates were absent when the subject of respect was taught during their pre-school days.

-They kept on blabbing to Hunter-telling him how they missed him, how the school became boring when he left, and how it would be more exciting now that he was back- even if Mr. Charleston was discussing in front of the class.
+They kept on blabbing to Hunter-telling him how they missed him, how the school became boring when he left, and how it would be more exciting now that he was back- even if Mr. Charleston was lecturing in front of the class.

 Good thing he wasn't on my next class, but the awkward silence that greeted me as soon as I entered the music room was just as bad.
 It was the subject I had with Rush St. Clair.